Climate Change

 What does it mean when I see the Climate Neutral Certified label?

 Let’s use our favorite fictional example, a company called InTents.
-The label on InTents products means that the company has counted up the carbon emissions it’s responsible for, offset all of those emissions, and implemented plans to reduce emissions.
-It includes all of the carbon emitted over the course of one year making and delivering products or services to customers.
+The label on InTents products means that the company has counted up the carbon emissions it’s responsible for, allocated a budget ($15 per tonne in 2025) for climate projects, and documented key details of its climate initiative.

-Say you’re shopping for a tent, and see our label on the InTents website.
-You check out InTents’ brand profile page and see that InTents certified by measuring 67,145 tonnes of 2022 emissions.
-You also see that InTents offset them by investing in a forestry project, and plans to change its aluminum tent poles to recycled aluminum to reduce carbon emissions of future tents.
+If you’re shopping for a tent, and see our label on the InTents website, you can check out InTents’ profile page and see that InTents certified by measuring 67,145 tonnes of 2024 emissions.
+You can also see details of InTents' climate initiatives.

-You’ll find the Climate Neutral Certified label on product packaging, websites, and social media.
+You’ll find The Climate Label on product packaging, websites, and social media.

 What is the end goal of your organization?